Enforcing Hard Linear Constraints in Deep Learning Models with Decision Rules: Concluding remarks and future work

 In this work, we proposed a framework to enforce hard linear equality and inequality constraints on the input-output mapping of neural networks.
 The framework leverages linear decision rules and convex combinations of task and safe networks to provide feasibility guarantees over the entire input space while preserving low run-time complexity.
 We provided tractable formulations based on robust optimization duality and demonstrated their effectiveness on benchmark tasks.

 Despite these promising results, our work presents limitations that warrant future research.
 First, while linear decision rules offer simplicity and scalability, they may limit the expressiveness of the safe network in highly nonlinear settings.
 Extending the framework to incorporate more flexible function classes could improve approximation capabilities and reduce conservativeness.
 Second, the current framework assumes that the input space and constraint sets are polyhedral and convex.
 Investigating how to efficiently handle equality constraints and other families of sets, including non-convex or time-varying, would broaden the applicability of the method to more realistic scenarios, such as safety-critical control systems and autonomous decision-making.
 Third, although the proposed methods are computationally efficient, their scalability could be further enhanced by exploiting problem structure.
 When the constraints exhibit decomposability, sparsity, or low-dimensional manifolds, customized algorithms could be designed to reduce computational overhead during training.
+Fourth, the feasibility coefficient \( \alpha_\psi(x) \) is computed using a piecewise differentiable maximum operator.
+While this allows gradients to flow through the most violated constraint, it results in sparse and potentially unstable updates.
+A promising direction is to use a straight-through estimator, preserving the exact maximum in the forward pass to ensure feasibility while substituting a differentiable surrogate (e.g., softmax over slack ratios) in the backward pass to improve gradient quality.
 Finally, from a theoretical perspective, providing formal guarantees on the approximation error and feasibility margins introduced by the convex combination of task and safe networks would offer deeper insights into the robustness and generalization capabilities of the proposed architecture.

-We believe that bridging robust optimization and deep learning provides a promising direction for developing neural network models that are reliable, scalable, and deployable in real-time, fair, and safety-critical applications.